davidclin/markdown/README.md

 This is a really long sentence that just got cut off\
 OUCH!

+# Pre-formatted Text
 <pre>
 This is pre-formatted text.
-Note there are no break, paragraph, or backslashes to produce a carriage return.
+No breaks, paragraphs, or backslashes are used to produce a carriage return.
+What you see is what you get.
 </pre>

 # Spacing